Meet the Team

 Greg Voss, a retired software engineer, was introduced to the Gleaners by a friend and dedicated volunteer.
 From there, he himself became a frequent gleaner, and, in 2020, was named one of the Gleaners' "volunteers of the year" for his service!
 He has been involved in three food cooperative startups and is currently part of The Assabet Co-Op Market.
 As an Acton resident, Greg is thrilled to have the Gleaners as a new neighbor and as conscientious stewards of Stonefield Farm.
 When Greg is not gleaning, he enjoys traveling, woodworking, camping, hiking, biking, skiing, and building stuff.
 Greg enjoys these activities with his wife, 3 daughters, and 4 granddaughters.

 Sahana Rao-Chakravorti is a Boston native with a passion for sustainable agriculture, equitable food systems and the outdoors.
 She has spent her career tackling food system issues across different points in the supply chain.
-She attended Tufts University for college and went on to pursue a Certificate in Sustainable Agriculture at the Tufts Friedman School of Nutrition and Policy.
-She is currently working as a Senior Associate on the Strategy and Operations team at Farmers Business Network with a focus on Sustainability.
-Her work is centered around creating financial incentives and data backed claims for farmers to implement regenerative practice changes that will lower their GHG emissions and increase soil organic carbon content on their farms.
+She attended Tufts University for college and went on to pursue a Graduate Certificate in Sustainable Agriculture at the Tufts Friedman School of Nutrition and Policy.
+She is currently working as a Growth Lead at Lithos Carbon, a regenerative agriculture startup focused on benefitting farmers and improving crop yields by replacing lime with Basalt (which efficiently captures carbon).
+In her previous role she worked at Farmers Business Network with a focus on creating financial incentives and data backed claims for farmers to implement regenerative practice changes that would lower their GHG emissions and increase soil organic carbon content on their farms.
 She was drawn to the opportunity at BAG due to its unique value in creating an end to end systems solution which benefits the farmers, the communities receiving food and reduces the environmental impact of farming due to food waste.
 Her volunteer work has been focused on food waste reduction efforts at various organizations including City Harvest, Rescuing Leftover Cuisine and Food for Free.
 Outside of work she enjoys walking by the Charles River with her dog Goat, reading, jazz piano, cooking and hiking the Whites in New Hampshire.

-Cathy Konicki, Treasurer, was introduced to the Gleaners through her involvement with The Philanthropy Group, a women’s giving organization, who provided a grant to the Gleaners.
+Cathy Konicki, Treasurer, was introduced to the Gleaners through her involvement with The Philanthropy Connection, a women’s giving organization, who provided a grant to the Gleaners.
 She is very interested in helping to overcome food insecurity.
-Cathy has spent her career in investment consulting and is a partner at NEPC, LLC, an independent investment consulting firm.
-At NEPC, Cathy heads their Endowment and Foundation consulting practice helping non-profits invest their endowment assets while meeting spending needs for grantmaking.
-Cathy has B.S. and M.B.A. degrees from Boston College.
-Cathy and her husband, Hayes Miller, live in Winchester and have three adult children.
-Cathy loves to ski, bike, hike and travel.
+Cathy spent her career in investment consulting and retired from NEPC, LLC, an independent investment consulting firm, in 2022.
+At NEPC, Cathy headed their Endowment and Foundation consulting practice helping non-profits invest their endowment assets while meeting spending needs for grantmaking.
+Cathy and her husband, Hayes Miller, relocated to the White Mountains of New Hampshire to spend more time skiing, biking and hiking.

 Will Morningstar has been growing vegetables in Massachusetts for the past 12 years.
 He got his start at Siena farms in Sudbury as a farm hand and years later was elevated to the Head Grower.
 He has been working with the Gleaners ever since.
 Will has a passion for providing vegetables to those in need sees the Gleaners as a perfect conduit to do so.
 He has spent time working with adults and adolescents with psychological and developmental disorders.
 Will hopes to develop a farm that provides at-risk populations with fresh vegetables and employment through agriculture.